-The newly opened trail, called Old Survey Road 97, sits on the northwest side of the Ramona Grasslands offering a 6-mile total out-and back route and some of the most dramatic landscapes in the region.
-Open hours and dates are limited; the trail will be open 8 a.m. to sunset on Saturdays and Sundays between Aug.
+The Old Survey Road 97 Trail sits on the northwest side of the Ramona Grasslands offering a 6-mile total out-and back route and some of the most dramatic landscapes in the region.
+Open hours and dates are limited; the trail is open 8 a.m. to sunset on Saturdays and Sundays between Aug.
 15 and Nov.
 15, unless otherwise noted.
+Click here to view the trail access and parking map.

 Originally established in the late 1800s, the Old Survey Road 97 Trail has been used by generations of travelers, from missionaries and ranchers to military personnel moving between San Pasqual Valley and San Diego’s backcountry.